 Under normal circumstances, physical therapy services are not authorized as telehealth services under Medicare, but a recent update from CMS indicates that several physical therapy CPT codes are now covered under telehealth temporarily due to the COVID-19 emergency.
-The condition is that the service provided during that visit must fall within the benefit category of that clinician.
-At the current time, physical therapists cannot get reimbursed by CMS for telehealth codes (since they are not distant site practitioners).

 Please note there is a difference between telehealth (a very broad term) and e-visits (a specific component of telehealth applicable under a specific situation).